A few years ago, I read “50 Shades of Grey”

-We are fundamentally herd animals.
-We want nothing more than to seek social acceptance.
+Fundamentally, we are herd animals.
+We want nothing more than social acceptance.
 We bow to peer pressure and we worry that if we miss out on “The Next Big Thing”, we will be social pariahs.

 How can you use social proof to boost your business?

 Social proof, when used correctly, can improve your credibility, create hype, reassure hesitant buyers and generally make you lots more money.

 Here are a few easy ways that you can start incorporating social proof into your business marketing, today.

 I was chatting to a fellow solopreneur this afternoon and we somehow ended up talking about testimonials.
 She admitted that she hadn’t really thought about asking clients for testimonials or reviews before.
 She had no idea that she was missing a valuable source of free marketing for her business.

 Client testimonials prove that your marketing isn’t just a load of unfounded hype.
 They show potential customers that your services ARE as brilliant as you say they are, maybe even better.
 They let everyone know that your products DO work.
 Your coaching sessions can change lives; your cupcakes really do taste amazing…

 Of course, we all hesitate when it comes to asking for a testimonial.
 We appreciate that our customers are busy people and we don’t want to bother them.
 However, if you’ve done a great job for them, my guess is that they will be only too happy to write a few sentences for you, as long as you ask nicely!